Treatment Process Using Rational Emotive Behavior Therapy

 Ana constantly worries since her military-based husband is deployed overseas in a combat zone for the upcoming eight months.
 Worse, she has lost ten pounds in the past three months; she has been unemployed and feared she might be unable to raise their one-year-old child independently.
 From her assessment, the significant stressors in Ana’s life are raising the baby on her own, the husband being deployed overseas, financial challenges resulting from job loss, and support deficiency from friends and family.

 The therapy will help Ana culturally and socially by distinguishing the types of issues in her life.
-By helping Ana identify the practical issues in her current situation, she will begin to understand the adverse effects in her life.
+By helping Ana identify the practical issues in her current situation, she will begin to understand the adverse effects of her life.
 The counselor will ask Ana to categorize the significant stressors as either a must or not through the therapy.
 Once she realizes none of them are significant in her life, she starts to acknowledge the negative impact of her thoughts on her social and cultural needs.
 Moreover, Ana will also realize her negative perspective of things hinders her from achieving the assistance she needs, from family and friends, in raising her child.

 The therapy becomes an essential tool that activates Ana’s automatic interpretation of the consequences associated with the faced issues.
-Further, Ana’s perspective of her actions to herself and the people around her will inform her on whether she believes positive or negative.
+Further, Ana’s perspective of her actions to herself and the people around her will inform her on whether she believes positively or negatively.
 Once she acknowledges the consequences associated with her perspective, she is called to consider what her further actions would be emotionally and behaviorally (Wirga et al., 2020).
-Once she distinguishes the path to follow, Ana embarks on the journey to modify her unreasonable beliefs and changes the outcome of her initial beliefs by improving her social and cultural life.
+Once she distinguishes the path to follow, Ana embarks on the journey to modify her unreasonable beliefs and change the outcome of her initial beliefs by improving her social and cultural life.

 Role of Choice and Decision-making in REBT